 Tretinoin can make your skin more sensitive to the sun, making it important to use moisturizer and sun protection if you spend time outside in direct sunlight.

 While the recommended 10 to 15 minutes of sun exposure for Vitamin D synthesis is unlikely to cause sunburn or skin dryness, you should apply an SPF 30+ moisturizer or sunscreen before going out in the sun while using tretinoin.

 Like with moisturizer, it’s best to wait for 20 minutes to one hour after applying tretinoin before applying sun protection.
 This allows your skin to fully absorb the tretinoin, stopping the oils in sunscreen from interfering with the medication’s absorption and effectiveness.

-It’s also best to avoid sunscreens that contain alcohols.
-When you’re comparing sunscreens, check the ingredients list for items such as “ethanol” and “denatured alcohol” (often listed as “alcohol denat”), both of which can worsen dry, peeling or flaky skin.
+It’s also best to avoid sunscreens that contain alcohol.
+When you’re comparing sunscreens, check the ingredients list for items such as “ethanol” and “denatured alcohol” (often listed as “alcohol denat”), both of which can worsen dry, peeling, or flaky skin.

 On the whole, tretinoin is a safe and effective skincare medication that can help you get rid of acne and prevent many of the most common signs of aging.
 While dryness can be a common side effect of tretinoin use, it’s easily fixed with the right moisturizer and optimal hydration.

 Interested in learning more about tretinoin?
 Our Tretinoin 101 guide covers all of the basics of tretinoin, from its mechanism of action to potential side effects.
 You can also learn more about using tretinoin specifically for facial acne in our Complete Guide to Using Tretinoin for Acne.